-- Type: Decide if you prefer a sleeve or wraparound design.
+Type: Decide if you prefer a sleeve or wraparound design.
 Some braces feature hinges, an open patella, and a padded knee ring.

-- Support level: Decide how much support you want, which may vary during different activities.
-High support braces may restrict mobility, and low support options offer more flexibility.
+Support level: Decide how much support you want, which may vary during different activities.
+High-support braces may restrict mobility, and low-support options offer more flexibility.

-- Customer reviews: Read online reviews, paying attention to those that mention your needs, such as athletic support, injury recovery, and pain relief.
+Customer reviews: Read online reviews, paying attention to those that mention your needs, such as athletic support, injury recovery, and pain relief.

-- difficulty moving your knee during daily activities
+difficulty moving your knee during daily activities

-- stiffness and tenderness in your knee
+stiffness and tenderness in your knee

-- knees or other joints that are red or warm to the touch
+knees or other joints that are red or warm to the touch

 Are knee compression sleeves good for arthritis?

-Knee compression sleeves, also known as soft braces, can be good for arthritis, especially if you run or do sports.
+Knee compression sleeves, also known as soft braces, can be good for arthritis, especially if you run or play sports.
 They’re not so good at stabilizing your knee or keeping the joint in place if you’re recovering from an injury.